Before getting married or forming a civil partnership, you must both give notice of your intention in your local registration district.

 a utility bill dated within three months;

-valid UK driving license,
+valid UK driving licence,

 bank statements dated within one month,